 One of the organization’s conservation projects is for the white-headed langur, a critically endangered monkey species endemic to the province of Guangxi in southern China.
-At the time when this article was published, Keystone has raised RMB 10,000 from the different events organized in the run-up to Goodall’s visit.
+At the time of publishing, Keystone has raised RMB 10,000 from the different events organized in the run-up to Goodall’s visit.

-For the first time in Keystone history, a group of students, including 5 from International School Beijing (ISB) and 30 from Keystone, planned, engineered, and delivered a live broadcast of this event.
-Students brought together equipment from both schools, including two Tricasters and 9 cameras, to cover the event.
-The program was then streamed live to venues throughout Keystone and to other Roots & Shoots schools.
+For the first time in Keystone history, a group of students, including five from International School Beijing (ISB) and 30 from Keystone Academy, planned, engineered, and delivered a live broadcast of this event.
+Students who covered the visit brought together equipment from both schools, including two Tricasters and nine cameras.
+The program was then streamed to venues throughout Keystone Academy and other Roots & Shoots schools.

 “Opportunities such as this are critical to learning in the modern age of communications, and having students from different schools collaborate to deliver a program like this makes for the best of authentic learning.
 Students are beyond enthusiastic.
 They are dedicated and passionate about the outcome,” said Eric Johnston, faculty supervisor and founder of the Keystone Student Media Services (SMS).

 Thirty student members from the Keystone SMS, together with its founder Eric Johnston (second photo, standing) worked together during Goodall’s visit to Keystone, operating video cameras and theater equipment (first photo, inside the PAC control panel)